N0SliW/cambermast-website/_posts/2020-05-31-a-short-history-of-agile.md

 <img src="/uploads/bill-raymond.png" style="float:right;" width="200"/>
 In this inaugural podcast, my colleague John Cororcoran interviews me about the history of agile. -Bill

-William "Bill" Raymond has worked in the project management industry for over 20 years and inspired others to collaborate while bringing several teams together with the Agile Methodology.
-He is the founder of Cambermast; an award-winning strategic consulting firm focused on helping companies stay relevant in today's fast-paced, technology-driven company.
-Bill guides his clients through workshops where they learn how to innovate and use the methods of Agile Methodology to collaborate and create solutions through co-creation.
+Bill Raymond is the founder and CEO of Cambermast; an award-winning strategic consulting firm focused on helping companies stay relevant in today’s fast-paced, technology-driven economy.
+With over 20 years of experience in the project management industry, Bill has used his industry knowledge to help clients optimize efficiency and innovate with a customer-focused mentality.

 <p> </p>